tmfrln/paraqus/doc/source/example_cylindrical_billet_adaptive.rst

 Start Abaqus CAE, and set the work directory to the folder where the simulation output database files are located.
 Then execute the script ``example_cylindrical_billet_adaptive.py`` (located in the ``examples`` folder).
 First we initialize a ``BinaryWriter``.
 If you prefer your vtu-files in ASCII format, you can easily switch to an ``AsciiWriter``.
 Since we want to merge multiple frames of multiple odb-files into one new file, we need a ``CollectionWriter`` in addition here, that works just like a context manager.
-By looping over the different ODB-files we initialize an individual ``ODBReader`` for each of them.
+By looping over the different odb-files we initialize an individual ``ODBReader`` for each of them.
 The parameter ``time_offset`` is needed to have a consecutive simulation time over all exported frames.
 Now, as done in other tutorials before, we can generate our models and export them.
 Don't forget to update the ``time_offset`` after one odb-file has been processed.

 Look at what you have done!